sec-fortress/Practical-Ethical-Hacking-Notes/Attacking Active Directory$ Initial Attack Vectors/Cracking Our Captured Hashes.md

 > Note that cracking NTLMv2 hashes might be a little bit slower than cracking NTLMv1 hashes, Because with NTLMv1 hashes we can do a lot more complex attacks  against it

+We can then crack this hash by doing

+`hashcat -m 5600 `